 It’s natural to want to step back.
 Pull away too far, though, and the Knight hurls a cluster of fireballs, which sweep outward as bullet hell projectiles.
 The best thing to do is keep him at midrange with the Super Shotgun, blasting both barrels during opportune moments.
 Sound familiar?

-Doom Eternal’s Marauder quickly became notorious after the launch of id’s sequel early this year, with some players complaining his chase behaviour and attack patterns broke the game’s combat rhythm and were a poor fit for the series.
+Doom Eternal’s Marauder quickly became notorious after the launch of id’s sequel early, with some players complaining his chase behaviour and attack patterns broke the game’s combat rhythm and were a poor fit for the series.
 I’m here to tell you that the Marauder’s been here all along—hiding out in 1996.

 Quake was always a de facto sequel to Doom—1994’s Doom II being more of a level pack—and as such it shares quite a bit with Eternal, not least its focus on resource management.
 Success in Nightmare mode is determined not just by speed and accuracy, but by which health packs you decide to leave on the ground and come back to when you’re really bruised.